RockLib/RockLib.Messaging/docs/RabbitMQ.md

 // long-lived.
 They are thread-safe, so you can use a single instance throughout your application.
 // Instances should be disposed before the application exits.

-// MessagingScenarioFactory uses the above JSON configuration to create a RabbitSender:
+// MessagingScenarioFactory uses the above JSON configuration to create a RabbitSender
+// Note that the Value object's properties in the json must map to a valid constructor since CreateSender Creates instances using [RockLib.Configuration.ObjectFactory](https://github.com/RockLib/RockLib.Configuration/tree/main/RockLib.Configuration.ObjectFactory#rocklibconfigurationobjectfactory)
 ISender sender = MessagingScenarioFactory.CreateSender("commands");

 // RabbitSender can also be instantiated directly: